About me

 Agenda

-• Identifying care encounters as moments of change in real-world mental health help-seeking, through in-depth interviews with marginalized young adults.
+• I identify care encounters as moments of change in real-world mental health help-seeking, through in-depth interviews with marginalized young adults.

 My work has been published across top computing (ACM CSCW, ACM CHI, IEEE HRI), information science (JASIS&T, ASIS&T, L&ISR, ACM CHIIR), and health venues (JMIR, IEEE ICHI).
 I have received 4 research awards, including two Best Paper Awards from ASIS&T and two Honorable Mentions from the iConference and IEEE International Conference on Health Informatics.
 I have also received dissertation funding from the UT Austin Graduate School ($52,000) and the Berkeley Center for New Media ($2,500).